Amazon S3: Cloud Storage Bucket File Transfer

 AWS Glue is a serverless data-preparation service for extract, transform, and load (ETL) operations.
 It makes it easy for data engineers, data analysts, data scientists, and ETL developers to extract, clean, enrich, normalize, and load data.
 This integration provides the capability to submit a new AWS Glue Job.
 Key Features: This Universal Extension provides the following key features: Actions Start a Glue job.
 Start a Glue job and wait until it reaches the state "success" or "failed".
 Authentication Authentication through HTTPS Authentication through IAM Role-Based Access Control (RBAC) strategy.
 Input/Output Option to pass Input Arguments as UAC script supporting UAC environment variables and UAC Functions.
 Other Support for Proxy communication via HTTP/HTTPS protocol.
 What's New in v1.2.0 What's new This new release gives the capability to users to Start a Glue job and wait until the Job reaches "Success" or "Failure".
 Key parameters such as job run status, id are updated live during execution.
 Furthermore, the option to pass Input Arguments as UAC script supporting UAC environment variables and UAC Functions was added.

 AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources.
 You can use AWS Lambda to extend other AWS services with custom logic or create your own back-end services that operate at AWS scale, performance, and security.
 AWS Lambda can automatically run code in response to multiple events, such as HTTP requests via Amazon API Gateway, modifications to objects in Amazon S3 buckets, table updates in Amazon DynamoDB, and state transitions in AWS Step Functions.
 Key Features:This Universal Extension provides the following key features:Trigger Lambda function Synchronously or Asynchronously.
 Support authorization via IAM Role-Based Access Control (RBAC) strategy.
 Support default or on demand AWS Region.
-Support Proxy communication via HTTP/HTTPS protocol.What's New v1.1.1 This new release provides a fix for Lambda functions that take long to complete.
-The fix allows task authors to control the time the Universal Task will wait for a Lambda function to send a response.
+Support Proxy communication via HTTP/HTTPS protocol.What's New v1.1.2 This new release provides a fix on the decoding of AWS Log Message.

 AWS Mainframe Modernization